A statewide movement committed to reimagining food systems, economies and food futures

-A Shared Vision for Food Justice in Mississippi
+A Shared Vision for Food Justice & Food Sovereignty in Mississippi

 Our Story

-In 2016, a multiracial group of food system leaders—Black, Indigenous, Asian American, and allied—gathered for the first time to ask a powerful question: What if we could re-imagine Mississippi’s food systems together?
+In 2016, a multiracial group of food system leaders—Black, Indigenous, Asian American, and allies—gathered for the first time to ask a powerful question: What if we could re-imagine Mississippi’s food systems together?

 That gathering sparked the creation of the Mississippi Food Justice Collaborative.
 With support from the W.K.
 Kellogg Foundation and NCAT Gulf States, the Collaborative began working across four regions—Central Mississippi, the Delta, the Gulf Coast, and the Mississippi Band of Choctaw Indians—toward a future where food systems reflect health, equity, and community control.

-Today, that vision lives on through the work of our fellows, our programs, and the powerful network of people building toward food justice.
+Today, that vision lives on through the work of our fellows, our programs, and the powerful network of people building toward food justice and food sovereignty.

 Our People

-The Mississippi Food Systems Fellowship launched in 2020 to support and invest in BIPOC leaders working to shift the future of food in their communities.
-Over the past three years, we’ve supported 20 fellows with direct funding, mentorship, and leadership development.
+The Mississippi Food Systems Fellowship is the first of its kind, unique opportunity created by Mississippians for Mississippians to grow a cadre of place based leaders, thinkers and doers, who care deeply about Mississippi and Mississippians.
+The fellowship was launched in 2020 as a strategic investment to build capacity of BIPOC leaders working to determine the future of food in their communities.
+Over the past five years, we’ve skilled up 22 fellows with direct funding, community connectedness, and leadership development.

 How We Work Together